Manushi Chhillar: Reign as Miss World

 Chhillar reached Brazil in continuation of her humanitarian tour.
 She visited the Government Palace in the State of São Paulo, where the First Lady of the State, Professor Lucia Franca discussed various social projects supported by the state with Chhillar.
 She initiated an awareness program to prevent and fight against leprosy.
 According to Chhillar, the aim was to teach people about the early signs of the disease and the ways to seek treatment.
-She also met and interacted with the children from the APAE, an organization that primarily works towards the welfare of children suffering from Down Syndrome.
-She gave a presentation on behalf of the organization to the Governor of the Federal District of Brasília, Rodrigo Rollemberg, at the Charity Gala arranged by APAE.
-She highlighted the works done by the organization and requested the Governor to help build a new third floor to the APAE building, so that all the children with Down Syndrome in the state could be helped.
-She was invited by Foreign Affairs Chairman, Congressman Nielson Pinto and the National Defense Committee, and was honored by the Parliament of Brazil for her humanitarian works.
+She also met and interacted with the children from the APAE, an organisation that primarily works towards the welfare of children suffering from Down syndrome.
+She gave a presentation on behalf of the organisation to the Governor of the Federal District of Brasília, Rodrigo Rollemberg, at the Charity Gala arranged by APAE.
+She highlighted the works done by the organisation and requested the Governor to help build a new third floor to the APAE building, so that all the children with Down Syndrome in the state could be helped.
+She was invited by Foreign Affairs Chairman, Congressman Nielson Pinto and the National Defense Committee, and was honoured by the Parliament of Brazil for her humanitarian works.

 In May 2018, Chhillar reached Manila, Philippines for the press presentation and inauguration of Mister World 2019 contest which was to be venued in the Philippines.
 Chhillar later reached New Zealand as part of the Beauty with a Purpose campaign.
-Chhilar, along with the Miss World team visited the Ronald McDonald House in Auckland, and served in the charity house as volunteers.
+Chhillar, along with the Miss World team visited the Ronald McDonald House in Auckland, and served in the charity house as volunteers.
 She was named as a judge for the Femina Miss India 2018 contest held on 19 June 2018.
 She crowned her national successor, Anukreethy Vas at the end of the event.

 She then visited South Africa to take her project on menstrual hygiene forward.